neerajkanhere/yolov7_rewrite/README.md

 ## Example: Car Object Detection

 As an example, we will train YOLOv7 on the Kaggle dataset [Car Object Detection](https://www.kaggle.com/datasets/sshikamaru/car-object-detection).
 First, download this dataset and extract it so that the root directory contains `train_solution_bounding_boxes (1).csv` and a subdirectory `training_images`.
 Then the training can be started by executing `python example.py`.
+The Jupyter notebook `example_prediction.ipynb` shows how the model can be used for prediction.

 Some additional information:
 - `DetectionDataset`: requires that the dataset consists of a csv file with the columns `["image_path", "class_id", "xmin", "ymin", "xmax", "ymax"]`.